How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 WHAT WE LIKE ABOUT

-In Kuluba one feels adventurous, with many buildings to see and enjoy in the middle jungle of Yucatan.
+In Kuluba, one feels adventurous, with many buildings to see and enjoy in the middle of the jungle of Yucatan.
 We love it, although we know it’s not for everyone.

 THE HIGHLIGHTS OF KULUBA

-The Palacio de las U area is the building that we love the most.
+The Palacio de las U area is our favorite.
 Those U still retain the red color, and are part of snake scales, as some archaeologists point out.
 This place is magic 💚

 WHAT YOU CAN VISIT NEARBY